icon

 What makes a good holster?

-It’s likely that the first CCW holster you buy might not be the last you buy.
+Likely, the first CCW holster you buy might not be the last you buy.
 There are so many variations in body type, tolerance to discomfort, skin allergies, styles of dress, and desired firearm and method of carry that it’s literally impossible to tell someone what is the best for them.
 But we can provide some options and info to consider, so you can hopefully make a solid choice and minimize spending over and over trying to find a suitable holster.

 Different types of holsters